Cremation

 Natural burial

 Natural burial in Switzerland is a collective term for various types of burial in the great outdoors and requires a cremation.
+Burial in nature requires cremation of the deceased.
 Provisional dispositions which clearly states the desire for natural burial is appropriate for all forms of natural burial and helps the family in taking the right decision.

 Burial crypt